 Despite the more frequent mentions of threats to nature, the researchers noted how visually similar Our Planet was to the other series they analyzed.
 It had few visual depictions of the threats and largely showed the natural world as pristine and separate from humans, something nature documentaries have often been criticized for in the past.

-Professor Julia Jones, lead author, said: “One could argue that by using camera angles to avoid showing any sign of people, nature filmmakers are being disingenuous, and even actively misleading audiences.
+Professor Julia Jones, the lead author, said: “One could argue that by using camera angles to avoid showing any sign of people, nature filmmakers are being disingenuous, and even actively misleading audiences.
 The viewer may be led to believe that things cannot be that bad for biodiversity as what they are seeing on the screen shows nature, for the most part, doing fine.

 “The inextricable link between threats to the natural world and the high consumption of western lifestyles would be more difficult to ignore if the presence, or even dominance, of commercial agriculture, mining and transport infrastructure were more visible in the landscapes, reducing the space for the awe-inspiring wild spectacles shown.”